Module Contents

 Returns:

-A cylinder object representing the capped cylinder shield.
+A display object representing the shield.

 get_crossing_mfp(ray, photon_energy)